Parser API

 explore the parse tree by considering matching pairs of tokens.
 For this

-provides the Pair
+purpose, pest provides the Pair type.

-represents a matching pair of tokens, or, equivalently, the spanned
+A Pair represents a matching pair of tokens, or, equivalently, the spanned

 text that a named rule successfully matched.
 It is commonly used in several